I was always motivated to to help people. I’ve been fascinated by human behaviour my whole life.

 A lay off is harsh, but, wow, it’s sometimes the shake up that is necessary!

 Finally pushed to actually think about what I wanted to do “when I grew up”, I went back to my roots – my core passion.
 Understanding people.
 Helping people gain perspective.
 Helping people understand themselves more.
 Figuring out what motivates me.

 With me, I was always really good at “one on one”.
 Even in graduate school, I pursued qualitative research, where the emphasis is on keen listening skills and really trying to understand from the other person’s perspective.
 That’s why life coaching has so much appeal!
 I absolutely love helping clients gain the perspective they’ve been hungry for….perspective on their lives….perspective on their minds!

 I’m honored to share some valuable time with you, helping you sort this all out.
-Even better – check out my FREE DOWNLOAD with top tips about how to regret-proof your life!
+Even better – check out my download, NINE SECRETS TO GET UNSTUCK IN YOUR 50s!